trueos/trueos-docs/trueos-handbook/luminautl.rst

 bottom of the screen. :guilabel:`Smart: Off` indicates every subdirectory is included in the search, with no exlusions.
-Once subdirectories have been added to the exclusion list, :guilabel:`Smart:` will switch to :guilabel:`On`, and the excluded subdirectories will be shown on the :guilabel:`Search:` section of the menu.
-To add additional search directories or to exclude subdirectories, click the :guilabel:`wrench` icon to see the screen shown in :numref:`Figure %s <lumina14a>`.
+Once subdirectories have been added to the exclusion list, :guilabel:`Smart:` switches to :guilabel:`On`, and the excluded subdirectories are shown on the :guilabel:`Search:` section of the menu.
+To add more search directories or to exclude subdirectories, click the :guilabel:`wrench` to see the screen shown in :numref:`Figure %s <lumina14>`.

-.. _lumina14a:
+.. _lumina14:

 .. figure:: images/lumina14a.png
    :scale: 100%